ryangball/nice-updater/README.md

 ## Requirements
 ### Jamf Pro Requirements
-*Note: There are no Jamf Pro policies required in order for this tool to function (if yo.app is installed).
+*Note: There are no Jamf Pro policies required in order for this tool to function.
 However, I use Jamf Pro to manage Macs.
 Consequently, I've created this minimally leveraging Jamf Pro.
 You could easily adapt this for use in other environments.*
-- jamfHelper is used to display the user dialogs when updates are being installed.
+- jamfHelper is used to display the user dialogs when updates are required or are being installed.
 - The Jamf Binary is used to reboot the Mac (if required).

 ## Build the Project into a .PKG